There's an apocryphal story that the Inuit languages of the Artic have at least 50 word combinations for different varieties of snow. Apparently young

 If you're wondering how there could be 50 different emotions, you'll be interested in the Feelings Wheel, invented by Dr. Gloria Willcox, which colorfully

 illustrates the wealth of emotions available to us.

 But don’t worry if you find the idea of so many emotions overwhelming.
-I usually teach parents to think in terms of just four basic emotions:
+You can simplify things by talking about just four basic emotions, going deeper

 Happiness, which includes love, joy, and peace.
 This is our natural state, when we’re

 Fear, which is a reaction to threat and includes terror, anxiety (fear of an unspecified threat), worry (fear of a specific threat) and the feeling of being powerless or defenseless.
 Note that when mammals feel fear, they often shift into anger as a defense.

 Sadness, which is a reaction to loss and disappointment, and includes grief, depression and loneliness.